 The most recent list of suppliers is available on our website at www.wellcare.com/allwellIN.

-Your cost sharing for Medicare oxygen equipment coverage is a 20% coinsurance, every 36 months.
+Your cost sharing for Medicare oxygen equipment coverage is a 20% coinsurance (In-Network) or a 30% coinsurance (Out-of-Network), every 36 months.

 Your cost sharing will not change after being enrolled for 36 months.